shipping icon

 Meghan as a child, playing at a local farm during an apple picking field trip!

 It has taken me a long time to become comfortable with myself and food.
 I am not proud to announce that I grew up as a picky eater.
-I grew up as a chubby girl with that narrow vision that comes with a picky eater, and later struggled with eating disorder habits.
+I grew up as a chubby girl with the narrow vision that comes with a picky eater.
 It has only been through adulthood that I have found a deep appreciation for food and its power.
 As a farmer, I've been able to connect with the processes of livestock production, harvesting vegetables, and transforming these products into wholesome food for sharing with others.
 In the kitchen, learning to cook and to think about food from seed (or embryo!) to plate to health has opened my world.

 "As a farmer, I've been able to connect with the processes of livestock production, harvesting vegetables, and transforming these products into wholesome food for sharing with others."